-Unless specifically indicated otherwise or unless the context otherwise requires, all references to our ordinary shares as of the date of this prospectus exclude a total of 5,475,254 ordinary shares we repurchased in February 2020 and a total of 169,294,128 ordinary shares issued but deemed to be not outstanding as of the date of this prospectus, consisting of: (i) the 165,694,128 ordinary shares underlying share awards under our share incentive plans that are issued but deemed to be not outstanding and held by TMF Trust (HK) Limited, as trustee of the share awards, and (ii) the 3,600,000 ordinary shares underlying share awards under our share incentive plans that are issued but deemed to be not outstanding and held by River Jade Holdings Limited, a British Virgin Islands company ultimately controlled by Mr. Wang, assuming that the underwriters will not exercise their option to purchase additional ADSs.
-Among the ordinary shares issued but deemed to be not outstanding as of the date of this prospectus, an aggregate of 9,400,000 ordinary shares underlying share awards are subject to accelerated vesting and will become outstanding upon completion of this offering, including (i) 3,600,000 ordinary shares held by River Jade Holdings Limited and (ii) 5,800,000 ordinary shares held by TMF Trust (HK) Limited.
+Unless specifically indicated otherwise or unless the context otherwise requires, all references to our ordinary shares as of the date of this prospectus exclude a total of 5,475,254 ordinary shares we repurchased in February 2020 and a total of 156,094,128 ordinary shares issued but deemed to be not outstanding as of the date of this prospectus, representing the 156,094,128 ordinary shares underlying share awards under our share incentive plans that are issued but deemed to be not outstanding and held by TMF Trust (HK) Limited, as trustee of the share awards.

-Unless otherwise noted, all translations from Renminbi to U.S. dollars and from U.S. dollars to Renminbi in this prospectus are made at RMB6.9618 to US\$1.00, the exchange rate set forth in the H.10 statistical release of the Federal Reserve Board on December 31, 2019.
+Unless otherwise noted, all translations from Renminbi to U.S. dollars and from U.S. dollars to Renminbi in this prospectus are made at RMB7.0651 to US\$1.00, the exchange rate set forth in the H.10 statistical release of the Federal Reserve Board on June 30, 2020.
 We make no representation that any Renminbi or U.S. dollar amounts could have been, or could be, converted into U.S. dollars or Renminbi, as the case may be, at any particular rate, the rates stated below, or at all.
-On April 24, 2020, the noon buying rate for Renminbi was RMB7.0813 to US\$1.00.
+On September 11, 2020, the noon buying rate for Renminbi was RMB6.8330 to US\$1.00.